Starbucks Copycat Pumpkin Spice Latte

 - Espresso -> strong brewed coffee

-- Whole milk -> barista-style oat milk
+- Whole milk -> oat milk or almond milk

 - Granulated sugar -> maple syrup